 So planning a route through South East Asia can often offer the opportunity of a stopover in the Maldives at very little extra cost.
 You will still have to arrange transport from Male (where you arrive) to the island you have chosen.
 If the island is not too far from Male (Bandos, for example), you can get there quite cheaply in one of the local Dhonis (the traditional fishing boat of the Maldives).

 When choosing one of the many islands available to tourists, bear in mind that you’ll get pretty much what you pay for.
-For this reason, its better to bite the bullet and opt for something a little special: After all, due to prices and accessibility, for many people this may be a one-off visit.
+For this reason, its better to bite the bullet and opt for something a little special: After all, due to prices and accessibility, for many people this may be a once in a lifetime visit.

-Given a fixed budget for our trip, (this time, combined with a tour around Sri Lanka) we prefered to book fewer days in the Maldives, but to have a more secluded, better quality experience.
+Given a fixed budget for our trip, (this time, combined with a tour around Sri Lanka) we preferred to book fewer days in the Maldives, but to have a more secluded, better-quality experience.

 Included in the price was also a series of complimentary benefits provided to all guests staying at Makunudu Island:

 ♦ Daily International buffet breakfast, and table service dinner

 ♦ Unlimited use of snorkeling equipment (mask, snorkel & flippers)

 ♦ One night fishing trip during the stay